LanguageDev/Yoakke/README.md

 Yoakke is still early in development.
 You can play around with the libraries, but there may be bugs or missing features.
 Please open an issue if you find a bug, or miss an important feature.
 All contributions are welcome!

+If you want to try out the latest features, there are nightly releases on [NuGet](https://www.nuget.org/packages?q=Yoakke+owner%3ALanguageDev)!

 ## A note for Visual Studio users

 If you are experiencing build issues when using Visual Studio around Source Generators, please try enabling the [option described here](https://languagedev.github.io/Yoakke/articles/fixing-vs-issues.html).